semanticClimate/p/en/events/cbn_foundation.md

   - hackathon
 ---

-The interaction with graduate students and [CBN foundation](https://cbnindia.org/) to exchange insights and expertise regarding climate knowledge.
+[#semanticClimate](https://semanticclimate.github.io/p/en/) team will interact with graduate students and [CBN foundation](https://cbnindia.org/) to exchange insights and expertise regarding climate knowledge.
 Through this interaction, participants can gain a comprehensive understanding of various aspects related to climate science, adaptation strategies, and mitigation efforts.

 ## Date & Time